by-The-Lindemans/wellium/README.md

 3. **Performance & Efficiency:** Implement lightweight, optimized solutions for on-device execution.
 4. **Open-Source Integrity:** Keep contributions modular and well-documented for community adoption.
 5. **Testing & Validation:** Include unit tests, integration tests, and security reviews before deployment.

-By following these guidelines, team members will help establish Wellium as a secure, user-friendly, privacy-first wellness platform that prioritizes user-driven data management, secure sharing, and on-device control, with ML insights as a potential future enhancement.

 ## Contributing